Online Reporting System RCRAInfo

 • Conduct annual refresher training

-• Maintain training records for 3 years
+• Maintain all records for 3 years

 • Submit federal biennial hazardous waste reports in even-numbered years